Dhananjay0701/SmartTrafficAlgorithm/README.md

 ## Assumptions ##

-- At Least 3 outgoing lanes with 1 left lane, 1 center lane and, 1 right lane.
+- At Least 3 outgoing lanes with 1 left lane, 1 center lane, and 1 right lane.
 - Ideal scenario where car which remains in the lane corresponding to where they want to go.
 Eg, cars which want to go right remains in right lane.
 - Max amount of time taken by a car to cross the junction is 3 secs.
 - No pedestrian lane for the time being.